itshubert/coreng2cli/README.md

 	- Add the following to the first PropertyGroup
 		<TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>

-#### In project.json, tell .NET not to compile anything under these folders.
+#### In project.json, stop .NET from compiling anything under these folders.

 	  "buildOptions": {
 			"emitEntryPoint": true,